Ed's AV Handbook.com

 HDR10 (10 bit color) is a combination of the SMPTE HDR standard and Consumer Technology Association HDMI 2.0a specs.
-HDR 10 is currently the de-facto baseline format for all UltraHD HDR TVs; primarily because it is available to manufacturers at no cost.
+HDR 10 is currently the de-facto baseline format for all UltraHD HDR TVs.
+It is primarily because HDR10 is available to manufacturers at no cost.

 Hybrid Log Gamma

 The HLG ETOF format is promoted by the BBC and NHK as a broadcast standard.
 It is backwards compatible with older Standard Dynamic Range TV's.
 This a big deal for broadcasters.

 Samsung's HDR10+ format uses the dynamic metadata --- frame by frame --- approach as the Dolby Vision and HLG formats.
 Although this format is 'currently' free, manufacturers are reluctant to back an exclusive Samsung format.